Pregnancy and Posture

 even in bed.
 Here are tips to help you cope:

-It’s best to avoid lying on your back, especially in late pregnancy, when the weight
+It’s best to not lie on your back, especially in late pregnancy, when the weight of

 When lying on your side, keep your body in line, with your knees bent slightly, and